x SuSE Linux 13.1-RELEASE x

 DESCRIPTION

-sleep() makes the calling thread sleep until seconds seconds have
+sleep() causes the calling thread to sleep either until the number of

 RETURN VALUE